cnguy/kayn/README.md

 {
     statusCode: 42, // some random number
-    url: '', // the debug URL that is used in logging as well }
+    url: '', // the debug URL that is used in logging as well
+    error: {} // the rest of the error object
+}
 ```